Skip to content

 Criminally Negligent Homicide

-Criminally Negligent Homicide in Texas is a State Jail felony, punishable by up to 2 years in jail and a fine of up to £10,000.
-As with Manslaughter, criminal negligence is the accidental or unintentional killing of another person.
-However, someone accused of Manslaughter is accused of acting recklessly.
-In other words, they were aware they were causing significant risk, but chose to act that way regardless.
+Criminally negligent homicide in Texas is a State Jail felony, punishable by up to two years in jail and a fine of up to £10,000.
+As with manslaughter, criminal negligence is the accidental or unintentional killing of another person.
+However, someone accused of manslaughter is accused of acting recklessly.
+In other words, they were aware they were causing significant risk but chose to act that way regardless.

 Comparatively, negligence applies to circumstances where the defendant is culpable for a death through criminal negligence.
 In these circumstances, the defendant should have been reasonably aware of the risks they created.